pebble/rockyjs/readme.md

 ### That's a weird first step!

 You're right!
-Kind of..

 Typically when people want to include a JavaScript runtime on some hardware they begin by evaluating various JavaScript runtimes (or writing their own), and getting one of those running on their hardware.

 We're doing this in parallel - but by first creating (and publishing) a transpiled version of our hardware that can be run in the browser, we're enabling ourselves, and the wonderful JavaScript community, to rapidly experiment with on what it looks like when JavaScript is a first-class language on our platform.